Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Recovery accuracy for noisy signals and super-resolution

-The accuracy of the recovery and the ability to achieve super-resolution depends on the SNR, where we make the distinction between noise originating from an additive source that can be modeled by an appropriate distribution to experimental artifacts that can be characterized and used in the NSK formation (Eq \ref{eq:qtoq}).
-The real-space resolution is given by the diffraction limit $2\pi/q_{max}$, and super-resolution in the context of diffuse scattering means to resolve two pair-density distances below this limit.
-To robustly super-resolve using NSKs and $\ell_1$ regularization, an additional minimum separation distance between adjacent NSKs is introduced to avoid solution ambiguity below some $\delta R {<} \nu{/}q_{max}$, where $\nu$ usually depends on signal's properties and fidelity \cite{candes2013super,fernandez2016super,duval2015exact}.
-To obtain the minimum separation value we identify two possible cases: when two (or more) pair distances approach each other, and when a pair distance is approaching zero.
-Because the latter case is not physical, we focus on the recovery accuracy as a function of SNR for the case of coalescence of two distances.
+Super-resolution in the context of scattering means to resolve at least two pair distances below the diffraction limit given by $2\pi/q_{max}$.
+The accuracy of the recovery method presented and the ability to achieve super-resolution depend both on the SNR, and the super-resolution factor.
+To robustly super-resolve using NSKs and $\ell_1$ regularization, an additional minimum separation distance is introduced \cite{candes2013super}.
+To obtain its value and characterize the recovery accuracy we consider the case when two pair distances approach each other and focus on the recovery accuracy as a function of SNR.

+We use a 3-atom model system, similar to CO$_2$ (Fig \ref{fig:noise}), where we fix the positions of the outer atoms (A, C) to $x{=}{\pm} 2\angstrom$ while changing the position of (B) the central atom (-$1\angstrom{<}x{<}1\angstrom$).
+When atom $B$ is at $x{=}0$, the pair-distance $R_{AB}$ will merge with $R_{BC}$ at $2 \angstrom$.
+We applied the same experimental configuration used in \cite{PhysRevLett.117.153003} and in the previous example, $q$-range $0.5{<}q{<}4\angstrom^{\text{-}1}$ with the discretization $\Delta q{=}0.1 \angstrom^{\text{-}1}$, and simulated the scattering signal for each of the distances.
+To test the recovery accuracy we added to the total scattering signal $q$-dependent additive white Gaussian noise, where each $q_i$ bin has sampling statistics proportional to the number of detector pixels contributing to it, assuming the array detector in \cite{van2020epix10k}.